My father married a Cherokee My mother's people were ashamed me The Indians said I was white by law The man always called me \"Indian Squaw\"

-Chorus Half-breed, that's all I ever heard Half-breed, how I learned to hate the word Half-breed, no good they warned Both sides were against me since the I was born
+Chorus Half-breed, that's all I heard Half-breed, how I learned to hate the word Half-breed, she's no they warned Both sides were against me since the day I was born

 Chorus

-We weren't accepted and I felt ashamed Nineteen I left them, tell me who's to blame life since then has been from man to man But I run away from what I am
+We accepted and I felt ashamed Nineteen I them, tell me who's to blame My life since then has been from to man But I can't run away from what I am